Is your Logo Design up to date?

 They will always go for an established brand that fills them with trust rather than a slick new name that just showed up.

 Going back through your company’s history and looking at how it all began might just be the thing you need.

 Some of the top design agencies will tell you that branding is all about being memorable and trustworthy.

 Why not use that and create a new logo based on traditional vintage elements that made your company functional in the first place?

-Do a small market research with two different kinds of logo, one being traditional and other one being modern and see how it resonates with your audiences.
+Do small market research with two different kinds of logo, one being traditional and the other one being modern and see how it resonates with your audiences.

 After all, the main reason for redesigning your brand now is to boost sales and grow your company further.

 People will always be attracted by a smart, witty personality rather than raw information.

 That is why picturesque logos are more successful in younger audiences than word logos.

 Illustrated logos with colour and life will always attract more attention than bland, corporate branding that serves as nothing more than a name on the wall.